paketo-buildpacks/paketo-website/content/docs/howto/go.md

 ### Build Multiple Packages In One App Image

-The `BP_GO_TARGETS` evironment variable can accept a colon-delimited list of target packages.
+The `BP_GO_TARGETS` environment variable can accept a colon-delimited list of target packages.
 Each binary will be set as a [launch process][cnb/launch-process] of the same name in the app image.
 The following examples will build _both_ the `first` and `second` packages in the same multi-package app directory as [above]({{< relref "#build-non-default-packages" >}}).